Linear estimation of global average treatment effects: Rate-Optimal Linear Estimation

-\end{theorem} This result states that no estimator taking the form of a weighted mean of outcomes as in (\ref{eq:tauhat}) and no cluster-randomized experimental design can be guaranteed to converge to $\theta_n$ at a geometric rate that is strictly faster than $n^{-\frac{1}{2+\frac 1 \eta}}$ for all potential outcomes satisfying Assumptions \ref{assum:ANI} and \ref{assum:boundedoutcomes}.
-Note that when $\eta < \infty$ this is slower than the parametric rate $n^{-\frac{1}{2}}$.
-The result thus illustrates formally a sense in which AGE estimation in the presence of spillovers with arbitrary support is a more difficult problem than estimation with localized spillovers (including the extreme case of SUTVA) \citep{Aronow17}.
-It also illustrates the link between the \emph{spatial} rate of decay of the spillover effects and the \emph{asymptotic} rate of convergence of linear AGE estimators.
-This suggests that methods based on Assumption \ref{assum:ANI} will tend to be less effective in highly integrated economies where all units are ``close'' in some sense to each other, and more effective in less integrated ones where distance is an important constraint on economic interactions.
+The rates allowed by Theorem \ref{thm:optimalrate} are slower than the parametric rate $n^{-\frac{1}{2}}$ because $d/\gamma >0$.
+The result thus illustrates a sense in which GATE estimation in the presence of global spillovers is a more difficult problem than estimation with localized spillovers, where the parametric rate can be guaranteed \citep{Aronow17}.
+Theorem \ref{thm:optimalrate} also links the spatial rate of decay of the spillover effects with the rate of convergence of linear estimators.
+The economic principle this suggests is that estimators based on Assumption \ref{assum:ANI} will tend to converge faster in less integrated economies, where distance is an important constraint on economic interactions, than in highly integrated ones where all units are ``close'' to each other.

-The result builds on Theorem 2 of \cite{Leung22} and extends it in several ways.
-First, we generalize from the case in which the population is contained in a circle in $\mathbb{R}^2$ to the more general set of spaces defined by Assumption \ref{assum:packing}, which nests $\mathbb{R}^q$ among other spaces.
-Second, we find the optimal rate over all linear estimators, as well as over all clustered designs.
-This is of particular interest given that applied work generally uses linear estimators \emph{other} than IPW.
-Third, we relax the requirement that spillovers (are bounded by a function which) decays at the specific geometric rate $\eta = -2$ and instead accommodate arbitrary geometric decay.
+Theorem \ref{thm:optimalrate} extends the main results of \cite{Leung22} and \cite{leung2025crosscluster} in two ways.
+First, it extends the rate limit result to the case $\gamma < d$.
+We will show below that this ``speed limit" is still achievable in that case.
+Small values of $\gamma$ will also play a key role in our approach to bandwidth selection and inference because they can serve as conservative lower bounds which facilitate undersmoothing.
+Second, Theorem \ref{thm:optimalrate} finds the optimal rate jointly over all experimental designs as well as all linear estimators.
+This is relevant given that applied work has used linear estimators other than IPW.